njko39/njko39.github.io/index.md

 ---
-layout: about
+layout: page
-title: NijikoのAtelier
+title: Welcome!
 ---

-# Welcome!
+Hello!
+Im Nijiko, 3D artist!
+I like to do various 3D models :>

-You can find all the links here^^
+Check out links at the top of the page!
+If you have any questions, feel free to write me at my twitter, [njko39](https://x.com/njko39)

 <p class="button-row">
     {% include social-links.html %}